 RVA based painter Kathy Calhoun’s initial foray into art began in her mom’s studio (a.k.a the kitchen table) with that groovy 70s stand-by, tole painting.
 She then furthered her studies by breaking into her older brother’s room to hand copy his album covers.
 It was only after two art degrees, many solo exhibitions, stints in New York and Paris, and teaching on many different levels that Kathy discovered that this was following in a time honored master teaching technique.
 The copying that is, not the breaking and entering.
 Luckily her brother did not press charges.

 Kathy’s work now gets awards, occasional press and can be found in private and corporate collections, scattered around the United States and in Europe.
 She has also expanded from the kitchen table (though it sometimes still comes in handy) to a “real” studio as well as teaching regional workshops, at art centers and on a university level.

 Her approach to teaching art is a lot like the method she used to get her children to drive…learn how to start the car before planning the road trip!
 A firm believer in the “Ya gotta know the rules before you can break them” mantra, Kathy loves using the classical atelier approach to introduce the foundational design techniques needed for realism.
-She then encourages her students to discover how they want to express themselves (a.k.a. their voice) with these newly developed skills.
+She then encourages her students to discover which ones they want to break to express themselves and find their voice.

 Finding a vibrant balance between discipline and creativity is her inspiration in both the classroom and studio.